Referrals are the centerpiece of most professional services firms’ marketing agendas. Everyone wants more of them.

 Our research has also shown that 71% of prospects ask friends or colleagues about potential professional services providers.
 And most clients, 69% to be exact, are very willing to make referrals to their existing provider.
 That’s you.

 So why don’t your existing clients make more referrals?
 In most cases (72%), the answer is simply that no one asked them.
 In other words, they are happy to make a referral if a friend or colleague asks them for one.
 This is important because it is at the root of several of the top referral marketing ideas.

-At the Hinge Research Institute, (our specialized research unit), we conducted a research study of 523 professional services firms to dig deeper and get the full story on referrals.
+At the Hinge Research Institute, (our specialized research unit), we conducted a new research study of 523 professional services firms to dig deeper and get the full story on referrals.
 We know that when most firms think about referrals, they focus on getting referrals from clients.